-- Capsule: Interferes with phagocytosis, plays the main role in systemic infections.
+- Capsule: Interferes with phagocytosis, and plays the main role in systemic infections.

-- Exotoxins e.g. enterotoxin which act on the cells of jejunum and ileum to cause diarrhoea.
-Other exotoxins are verotoxin, shiga like toxin etc.
+- Exotoxins e.g. enterotoxin act on the cells of the jejunum and ileum to cause diarrhea.
+Other exotoxins are verotoxin, Shiga-like toxin, etc.

 - Indole positive: produces indole from tryptophan